alphasaft/Micro/docs/syntax.md

 # MICRO SYNTAX REFERENCE

 "What is that syntax reference supposed to be ?
 Am I about to learn a new language ?", might be respectively the first and second question that come to your mind, and I'm here to answer them both - but not in the right order.
 Are you about to learn a new language ?
 Well, yes and no. In a sense, you're about to learn plenty of new languages at once.
 Micro is a set of syntactic rules, that scripts written using it must follow them ; until there, it's just a normal language.
 The catch is that these syntactic rules are... well, let's say they're very generic.
-The Micro library allows you to refine them to obtain a concrete syntax (how exactly is detailed in the `./handbook.md`), and, once it's done - and only then - will you get a language in the most common acceptance of that term.
+The Micro library allows you to refine them to obtain a concrete syntax, and, once it's done - and only then - will you get a language in the most common acceptance of that term.
 Which brings us to what that syntax reference is supposed to be.
-It just describes those generic syntax, staying vague enough to allow for high customization, yet narrow enough to ensure that a script can be unambiguously parsed without much help from you.
+It just describes those generic syntax rules, staying vague enough to allow for high customization, yet narrow enough to ensure that a script can be unambiguously parsed without much help from you.

 ## A gentle example

 Let's illustrate a little bit the abstract, unclear mess I served you above.
 Suppose we want to write a calculator DSL, i.e a simple language that is able to perform mathematical operations.
 Then, here's a syntax we could choose :

 * `+`, `-`, `*`, and `/` will be used to add, substract, etc,
-* `<` and its associates will be used for comparisons,
+* `<` & Co. will be used for comparisons,
 * `def` will be used to declare mathematical functions,
 * We'll support `return`-ing from those functions, and toss in some control flow.